FullStackTypeScriptCourse/course_material/01_js/RECAP_ES6.md

   Department Name: Sales, Employees: Steve,Marc"
 ```

-c) Loop through the numbers array and the employee object and print out the values using the propper for loop method. (for-in, for-of)
+c.
+Loop through the numbers array and the employee object and print out the values using the propper for loop method. (for-in, for-of)

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];